AlexEltonPym/hearth-mici/classic_sim/readme.md

 seperate cast and summon
 secrets on enemy turn only?
-frozen skips next attack, does not unfreeze on end turn necessarily
+frozen skips next attack, does not unfreeze on end turn necessarily check dead on swap, set and change stats silence should unswap stats that have been swapped